 • If you are looking for a flooring solution, Vitrified tiles are surely the best.
 They are highly durable and can withstand traffic.
 If you are looking for a wall tile, ceramic or porcelain tiles are the best because they are non-porous and do not absorb stains.

-• Remember to purchase a little 5-10% more tiles than you actually need to.
+• Remember to purchase a little 5-10% more tiles than you need to.
 This will address the cuts and breakages.

 • The other key thing you need to keep in mind is to check for their ability to absorb water.
 Tiles that have less water absorption will have a longer life.